William Styron

 How many books has William Styron written?

 William Styron has written 20 books excluding contributions to anthologies.
-8 Standalone Novels, 1 book in the Play, 4 books in the Collections, 7 books in the Non-Fiction Books.
+8 Standalone Novels, 1 book in the Play, 4 Collections, 6 Non-Fiction Books, 1 book in the Literary Conversations Series.